 Compound Test Functions

-• Verify effectiveness of battery cell active/passive balancing strategy
+- Verify effectiveness of battery cell active/passive balancing strategy by importing battery pack and cell models.